vincentarelbundock/marginaleffects/README.md

     the memory footprint is much smaller.
   - *Thin:* Few dependencies.
-  - *Standards-compliant:* `marginaleffects` follows “tidy” principles and returns objects that work with standard functions like `plot()`, `summary()`, `tidy()`, and `glance()`.
+  - *Standards-compliant:* `marginaleffects` follows “tidy” principles and returns objects that work with standard functions like `summary()`, `tidy()`, and `glance()`.
 These objects are easy to program with and feed to [other packages like `modelsummary`.](https://vincentarelbundock.github.io/marginaleffects/)